peopleware/openapi/resource/paging.md

 The page size is controlled by the common `per_page` query parameter, which is a positive integer.
 The resource should impose an upper limit, and document it.
-The server returns the requested number of references in the response, except for the last page.
-In that case there can be fewer reference in the response.
+The server returns the requested number of references in the response, except for the first and last page.
+The first page can be empty, or have fewer elements that the page size.
+The last page can have fewer reference in the response than the page size, but cannot be empty.
+Other pages have exactly the page size as number of elements.
 The `per_page` query parameter is optional, but has a defined and documented default value, smaller or equal to the defined upper limit.

 If the `page` or `per_page` query parameters are not a positive integer, or the `per_page` value is larger than the imposed and documented upper limit, this is a violation of the contract, which results in a generic `400` (Bad Request)